Cord Cutting Guides, News, and Reviews

 Encrypt.me does offer one useful option when selecting a server, though, and I found it pretty much worked as advertised.
 If you want to connect to a VPN and keep your internet experience largely the same, you can choose the “fastest available” and let Encrypt.me decide which one meets that criteria.

 The stripped-down interface of Encrypt.me’s app makes the service easy to use — in fact, this might be the most uncomplicated service we’ve tested.
 Without a bunch of options in front of you, there’s really no way for you to get lost.
 When you open the app, you can choose a server and go.
-It’s an experience reminiscent of simplified VPN services like TunnelBear — with even fewer options to tweak.
+It’s an experience reminiscent of simplified VPN services like TunnelBear (read our review) — with even fewer options to tweak.

 I tested Encrypt.me on a Windows PC, an iPhone, and an iPad, and I found the app experience to be pretty consistent across all of those platforms.
 Regardless of which platform or device you’re on, you can expect everything to work in basically the same way in Encrypt.me’s app.